|Add to your personal catalog|

 Credentials: Fees for academic transcripts, co-curricular transcripts, and placement credentials will be covered by part of the student’s matriculation fee.
 Up to 25 copies of each are free and a fee of $5.00 each will be charged for subsequent documents.

 Medical Insurance Coverage: An Accident and Sickness Insurance plan is available and will be billed automatically to all full-time students.
-The annual premium for undergraduate students is $1430 and graduates students, $1,687.
+The annual premium for students is $1498.
 Students may waive this charge by completing an online form and providing proof of coverage.
 Further information on this plan may be obtained by contacting the Business Office.

 Technology Fee: All students will be charged a technology fee at the beginning of each semester.
 Resident students will be charged $195 per semester; nonresident students will be billed $85 per semester.
 The fee includes access to campus computing resources, including but limited to the Internet, shared file storage for classes, printing, copying, general lab computing, and cable television.

 Vehicle Registration: All vehicles brought to campus must be registered with the Security Office.
 On-campus resident students will be charged $35 per year, and off-campus resident and non-resident students will be charged $25 per year.

 Course: Non-resident students who do not participate in the College program and do not use facilities other than classrooms, libraries, or other academic facilities, are charged $1635 per semester hour when taking less than 12 semester hours.
 For persons holding bachelor’s degrees, the fee is reduced by one half.

 Summer Session: Students enrolling in summer courses will be charged $835 (summer 2015 rate) per credit unless they are participating in a program with special rates